muellerberndt/legion/docs/customization.md

 ### Automatic Registration

-One of Legion's most powerful features is its automatic registration system.
 When you create a new action or handler, you don't need to manually register it anywhere.
 Simply defining the class in a module within your extension directory is enough:

 ```python
 # extensions/my_extension/actions.py